 Why should you invest for a child?

 Parents, grandparents and other family members are often keen to provide a sum of money to their children to give them a start in life when they reach a certain age.
-By saving or investing over a period of time, a family can build up a sizeable lump sum which can then be used by the child to pay for college fees, buying a property or starting their own business.
+By saving or investing over a period of time, a family can build up a sizeable lump sum which can then be used by the child to pay for university fees, as a deposit for a property or to start their own business.

 Often when saving for a child's future a cash account is opened with a bank or building society and money slowly grows over time.
 However, there is a range of other account options available that could result in a more substantial fund when it is eventually accessed.